- This event has passed.

-Kim Sterelny (Philosophy, ANU, Australia), Demography, Cultural Learning and Cultural Complexity
+Kim Sterelny (Philosophy, Australian National University, Australia), Demography and Cultural Complexity

 Kim Sterelny is Professor of Philosophy at the Australian National University (ANU) College of Arts and Social Sciences.
 He is a central figure in philosophy of biology and philosophy of science more generally.
 His areas of expertise include History and Philosophy of Science, Philosophy of Language, Philosophy of Cognition, Palaeoecology, Evolutionary Biology, Cognitive Sciences and Philosophy.
 Among many other publications, he is the author of Thought in a Hostile World: the Evolution of Human Cognition, Blackwell Publishing Ltd (2003), which won the Lakatos Award, and ofThe evolved apprentice: how evolution made humans unique, MIT Press (2012).